pharo-ai/linear-models-posts/using-linear-regression.md

 Now, to train the machine model we need to separate the dataset into at least two parts: one for training and the other for testing it.
 We have already a library in Pharo that does that: [Random partitioner](https://github.com/pharo-ai/random-partitioner).
 It is already included be default if you load the Pharo Datasets library.

-We will separate besides the two sets: test and train, into X (independent, input variables) and Y (dependent, output variable).
+We will separate it into two sets: test and train.
+We need this to train the model and after to see how precisely the model is predicting.

 ```st
 "Dividing into test and training"